amzn/nimbus-jose-jwt_aws-kms-extension/README.md

 # Installation

 For now, you can directly depend upon the git branch 'v-1.0.0'.
 We'll publish this package on MavenCentral soon.

+# Scripts

+There are various scripts included in this package, which you can use to perform various encryption/signing operations.
+You can find Gradle tasks and available options of these scripts in `scripts.gradle` file.